Futuristic Antarctica cruise ships that became reality

 With climate change in the air, cruise ships are increasingly looking towards their energy efficiency.
 As a conscious traveller, you will be pleased to hear Hybrid propulsion is now possible.
 The MS Roald Amundsen, due to be launched in 2019, cuts emissions by 20% sailing on electric propulsion and using more effective uses of electricity.
 Although this is just the tip of the iceberg, it is hoped this ship will carve the way for a new future in shipping, one that is silent and emission-free.

-To get away from the crowds rather than travel alongside them, the Magellan Explorer is a purpose-built vessel with a low capacity of 100 passengers or 69 passengers for air-cruises.
+To get away from the crowds rather than travel alongside them, the Magellan Explorer (due to launch in November 2019) is a purpose-built vessel with a low capacity of 100 passengers or 69 passengers for air-cruises.
 If like many, you don't have the time to spare for an expedition to Antarctica the Magellan Explorer is the world’s first expedition ship perfectly designed for Antarctic air-cruise operations.
 Remaining in Antarctica for extended periods of time you can fly part of the journey increasing your time admiring Antarctica's dramatic coastlines.

 The Magellan Explorer is available to book here.
 Air-Cruise, departs Punta Arenas, Chile.